borsna/daget/README.md

 Simple utility to download datasets from data respositories.

+The goal of this project is to explore machine readable metadata and learn more about writing python packages.

 ⚠️ __script is in early development and needs testing__ ⚠️

 ## Installation